andrekandore/iPhoneAirResizer/README.md

 10. For Storyboard based iPhone apps, set "hostViewControllerStoryboardName" as key, and the name of your root storyboard file as value
 11. Launch your Host App on iPad / iPad Simulator, if your app is well-behaved, it should launch without crashing...

+Most of the interesting code is in iPhoneAirResizer/iPhoneAirResizer/Public/APPTestiPhoneUXViewController.m

 As always, make sure to see the sample app located in iPhoneAirResizerExample/TestiPhoneApp.xcworkspace for a working example!